A Single Progenitor Model for GW150914 and GW170104: Summary of observations

 \section{Summary of observations}

-We first summarize the gravitational and electromagnetic observations of the two high-mass BHB LIGO systems.
+We first summarize the gravitational and electromagnetic observations of the two high-mass BBH LIGO systems with claimed gamma-ray counterparts.
 Most relevant to our model are the gamma-ray burst durations, energies, and time delays with respect to the GW peak, as well as the BH masses, and the alignment of BH spin relative to the line of sight and to the orbital angular momentum.
 Because our goal is to characterize the putative EM counterparts, we only summarize the relevant claimed EM detections and do not present an extensive summary of all the EM follow up surveys.